Kinovea/kinovea-docs/source/userinterface/preferences/playback.rst

 Angular velocity
 ****************

-The unit for angular velocity is used in the Angular kinematics window when setting the data source to Angular velocity.
+The unit for angular velocity is used in the :guilabel:`Angular kinematics` window when setting the data source option to :guilabel:`Angular velocity`.

 The following options are available: